← Back to blog

 Embed tokens have several safeguards beyond basic JWT signing:

-• Aggressive rate limiting on the token endpoint: 50 requests per 15 minutes per IP.
-This prevents brute-force token generation and limits the blast radius of a compromised API key.
+• Rate-limited token generation to prevent brute-force attempts and limit the blast radius of a compromised API key.

-• Algorithm restriction: token verification explicitly requires HS256, preventing algorithm confusion attacks.
+• Algorithm restriction: token verification explicitly requires a single signing algorithm, preventing algorithm confusion attacks.

 4. API Security